 Glitch and Bugs

 Google had to fix a technical issue in early April 2019 which caused deindexing of pages.
-A Google problem later the same month induced the search engine to pick unconnected textual URLs which were often mirrored in mobile breadcrumb trails.
+In February 2020, Google had issues with the Search Console and Tag Manager, resulting in some pages becoming unverified.
+Another problem arose that caused the search engine to select unrelated textual URLs, often appearing in mobile breadcrumb trails.
 That may, in unusual cases, have stopped Google from properly indexing content.

 It’s Not the Same as Before